 - “STDs that are found and treated early are less likely to cause long-term problems.”

 - “Getting tested is easy.
 Doctors and nurses can test your urine (pee) for chlamydia and gonorrhea, 2 of the most common STDs."

 - "Getting tested can be fast, too.
-For some HIV tests, you get your results within 20 minutes."
+For some HIV tests, you get your results in 20 minutes."

-- "If you want to get tested at home, you can buy a HIV home test online or at a store."
+- "If you want to get tested at home, you can buy an HIV home test online or at a store."

 - "If you don't feel comfortable talking about STDs with your regular doctor, you can get tested at a clinic instead."

 Show that you care.

 - “I really care about you.
 I want to make sure we're both healthy.”